 The valve disc is one of the major components of the valve that allows, throttles, or stops the flow depending on its position.
-So, disk directly affects the flow.
-In various valves, it is known with different names.
-For example, the disc is known as a plug in a plug valve, ball in a ball valve, gate in a gate valve.
+So, the disk directly affects the flow.
+In various valves, it is known by different names.
+For example, the disc is known as a plug in a plug valve, a ball in a ball valve, or a gate in a gate valve.
 A disc is made from casting, forging, or fabrication.
 When the valve is in a closed position, the disc is seated against the stationary valve seat.
 Using the motion of the valve stem, the disc (Fig. 5) can be controlled to open or close the valve.

 Valve trims are the removable and replaceable internal parts of the valve.
 These parts come in contact with the flow medium and are collectively known as valve trim.
-Examples of such parts are valve seat(s), glands, disc, spacers, guides, bushings, and internal springs.
+Examples of such parts are valve seat(s), glands, discs, spacers, guides, bushings, and internal springs.

-The Non-moving part that the body bears is termed as a valve seat.
+The non-moving part that the body bears is termed a valve seat.
 There may be one or more seats in a valve.
 Globe or swing-check valves have one seat while a gate valve has two seats; one each on the upstream and downstream side.
 The valve disc along with the seats form a seal that stops the flow.

 The valve stem imparts the required motion to the disc to open or close the valve.
-One side of the stem (Fig. 5) is connected to the valve handwheel, actuator, or the lever; while the other end with the valve disc.
-In gate or globe valves, linear motion of the disc is needed to open or close the valve, while in a plug, ball, and butterfly valves, the valve disc is rotated to open or close the valve.
+One side of the stem (Fig. 5) is connected to the valve handwheel, actuator, or lever; while the other ends with the valve disc.
+In gate or globe valves, linear motion of the disc is needed to open or close the valve, while in plug, ball, and butterfly valves, the valve disc is rotated to open or close the valve.
 However, check valves (exception: stop-check valves) do not have valve stems.
-There are four categories of the valve stem.
+There are four categories of valve stem.

-- Rising Stem: Handwheel can either rise with the stem, or stem can rise through the stationary handwheel.
+- Rising Stem: Handwheel can either rise with the stem, or the stem can rise through the stationary handwheel.

 - Non-Rising Stem: The Hand Wheel and the stem are in the same position whether the valve is opened or closed.
 In such a case, the screw is inside the Bonnet and comes in contact with the fluid.

-- Sliding Stem: In this variation, the valve stem slides in and out the valve for opening or closing the valve.
+- Sliding Stem: In this variation, the valve stem slides in and out of the valve for opening or closing the valve.